Jericho1060/mydu-server-mods/ModInterchange/Readme.md

 A few changes are required server side:

-Add the following lines to the nginx and orleans serivices in docker-compose.yml, in the 'volumes' section for each of them:
+Add the following lines to the `nginx` and `orleans` services in `docker-compose.yml`, in the `volumes` section for each of them:

     - ./NQInterchange:/NQInterchange

 Modify nginx/conf.d/backoffice.conf by adding before the existing 'location':

-     location /NQInterchange {
+     location /nqinterchange {
         alias /NQInterchange;
     }